-What is meant by People Operations?
+What is People Operations?

-People Operations, in short, called PeopleOps is the function/division within the organization that primarily focuses on employees’ development, engagement, and retention from their onboarding date until they leave the company.
+People Operations, also known as PeopleOps, is the function/division within the organization that primarily focuses on employees’ development, engagement, and retention from their onboarding date until they leave the company.

-Difference Between People Operations vs Human Resources
+Difference Between People Operations vs. Human Resources

 Let us delve a little deeper to understand the role and function of Human Resources and PeopleOps.
 People are treated as resources.
 People are respected as individual contributors who add value to work.

-|People are treated as resources||People are respected as individual contributors who add value to work.|
+|People are treated as resources.||People are respected as individual contributors who add value to work.|

-|Reactive – dealing with issues once they occur.||Proactive – Learning from failures and being prepared for the future.|
+|Reactive – responding to issues as they arise.||Proactive – learning from failures and creating new systems to prepare for the future.|

 |Policies and processes (certain or most times) supersede employees’ needs.||Employees’ needs and expectations are valued as they are customers.|

-|Siloed approach||Agile and integrated approach with people as the central focus|
+|Linear approach following a set path.||Agile and integrated approach with people as the central focus.|

 Human Resources (HR) as a function:

 HR is defined as the effective management of people in an organization.
-The HR management is focused on various areas like recruitment and staffing, performance management, training and development, compensation and benefits, and labor & employee relations.
+HR management is focused on various areas like recruitment and staffing, performance management, training and development, compensation and benefits, and labor & employee relations.

-PeopleOps as a function:
+People Operations as a function:

 PeopleOps is vast and has an expansive scope.
 Its prominent role is to empower and propel the employees and facilitate everyday life in a workspace.